 If you’ve already left the workplace, to bring up children, study or care for others, then the transition might not be quite as shocking.
 What’s important is that you plan ahead, consider your options, and ensure that you have financial security enough to take the plunge.

 How Should I Prepare?

 If you’re going to be working for yourself, then you won’t have the luxury of a guaranteed income to fall back on.
 And thus, it’s important to build up a reserve of cash, or buffer fund, that you can fall back on during tough times.
 Ideally, you’ll want to have enough money available that you can survive unsupported for several months.
-That way, you won’t be worrying about short-term cash flow, and you’ll be able to concentrate your mind on actually making money.
-If you need finance to get started, then small business loans can be invaluable.
-Alternatively there are a wide variety of home-based businesses that you can start with little money.
+That way, you won’t be worried about short-term cash flow, and you’ll be able to concentrate your mind on actually making money.
+If you need finance to get started, then the government-backed start-up loan scheme is worth looking at.
+Alternatively, there are a wide variety of home-based businesses that you can start with little money.

 Software and online services can help to fill the support-staff and colleagues gap.
 Plug into accountancy, CRM and project management software and you will feel like you have a support team even if you are working on your own.
 Online freelancer platforms like Fiverr and PeoplePerHour are a great way of tapping into slices of support, as well as being somewhere you could promote your own service.